ifthenpay/opencart/README.md

 **Payshop** is a Portuguese payment method that allows the consumer to pay with a Payshop reference.
 This extension enables the generation of a payment reference that the consumer can use to pay for their order at a Payshop agent or CTT (Portuguese postal service).
 This extension uses ifthenpay, one of the various gateways available in Portugal.

 **Credit Card** This extension allows generating a payment through Visa or MasterCard, which the consumer can use to pay for their order.
 This extension uses ifthenpay, one of the various gateways available in Portugal.

+**Cofidis Pay** is a payment solution of up to 12 interest-free installments that makes it easier to pay for purchases by splitting them.
+This module uses one of the several gateways/services available in Portugal, IfthenPay.

 **Contract with Ifthenpay is required**